openstack-archive/senlin/doc/source/user/membership.rst

 For example, the following command lists the nodes starting after a specific node ID with the length of the list set to 10::

-  $ openstack cluster member list --marker b28692a5 --limit 10 webservers
+  $ openstack cluster members list --marker b28692a5 --limit 10 webservers

 Another useful option for listing nodes is the :option:`--filters <FILTERS>` option.
 The option value accepts a string of format "``K1=V1;K2=V2...``",